-A South African multi-disciplinary consultancy driven by heart and curiosity.
-Forging enduring relationships with clients who are also working towards a healthier, more financially resilient world.
+A South African transdisciplinary consultancy driven by heart and curiosity.
+Forging enduring relationships with clients who are also working towards a healthier, more resilient world.

 /rΔIt ˈEfət/, noun.
 To act diligently, with courage and compassion, towards goals that are meaningful.